krutalp/CRIMSON_Portfolio_Project_2022/README.md

 friedBrains Portfolio Project

-Goal: Predict sleep deprivation (0,1) based on IVs as determined by data collected using mobile games.​
+Goal: Predict cognitive deviation (0,1) based on IVs as determined by data collected using mobile games.​

 Quantitively determine a user's cognitive baseline and any deviation​